There is so much I want to tell you about martinis. I could keep you up all night.

 It will also leave you feeling frustrated every time you make a martini.
 This is no frame of mind to be in when entering the martini ceremony (yes, it is indeed a ceremony, I will elaborate more on this later).

 So please – get yourself a good, sharp peeler with a nice, weighty handle.
 You will thank yourself every time to peel a strip.

-At least six hours before you intend to drink, put your gin (or vodka) into the freezer, along with the glasses you intend to use.
+As mentioned above, put your gin (or vodka) into the freezer at least six hours before you intend to drink.
+You should also do the same with the glasses you intend to use.